mikkokallio/gomokuai/README.md

 The AI players must follow the following rules:

-* The game board has 15 x 15 positions for stones.
+* The game board size is 15 x 15.
-* Two players take turns to place stones.
+* Two players take turns to place stones on the board.
 * The first 3 moves are restricted: 1st is at the center of the board, 2nd is within the center 5 x 5 positions, and 3rd is outside the center 5 x 5.
 * The player to get 5 stones in a row wins.
 These may be positioned horizontally, vertically, or diagonally.
 * If there is no winner after 60 turns, the game ends as a draw.